People & Planet Student trustees

 - providing skills training to empower students to run the campaigns of their choice; and

-- having over 50% student representation on our Board of Trustees.
+- having over 50% elected student representation on our Board of Trustees.

-Students are elected on to our governing body, The Board of Trustees (otherwise know as BoT), that oversees the work that People & Planet does.
-Over half of the BoT members are elected student representatives, ensuring that the organisation continues to work in the best interest of the student network.
-BoT elections are held every February.
+Students are elected on to our governing body, The Board of Trustees (otherwise know as BoT), that oversees the work that People & Planet does, every February.

 The Board of Trustees guides the long-term planning, finances and legal existence of People & Planet.
 The BoT works to oversee all the work the organisation does, and to make that sure it’s working in the best interests of student campaigners.
 This is why having a majority of student trustees around the table is so important: you know what’s affecting activism in your universities and colleges first-hand.